hrvthzslt/personal-site/content/posts/create-custom-keyboard-layout-with-qmk-for-no-reason/index.md

 I was really proud until I started typing as usual.
 The problem that I fixed with upgrading the firmware version came back with the custom build. **OH NO!**

-So after two days of documentation reading and trying out different values for the **TAPPING_TERM**, I found out that I need another setting.
-The culprit is called **HOLD_ON_OTHER_KEY_PRESS**.
+So after two days of documentation reading and trying out different values for the `TAPPING_TERM`, I found out that I need another setting.
+The culprit is called `HOLD_ON_OTHER_KEY_PRESS`.
 This means when I pressed a key with Tap Hold mapping, the modifier layer will be active until other keys are pressed, making key combos with Ctrl comfortable again.

-I think this means that the firmware that I downloaded is not compiled directly from the QMK repository, **or** compiled with some options that I'm not familiar with.

 I also lost the reset functionality of the Q11, reimplemented it with a macro, and added it to the Q8 as well.
 One hand takes, the other gives.

+**VIA** compatibility also disappeared, but the `VIA_ENABLE` rule in the `rules.mk` file came to the rescue.

+I think all this means that the firmware that I downloaded is not compiled directly from the QMK repository, **or** compiled with some options that I'm not familiar with.

 To be honest, this was one of the more frustrating side projects I've done, but still, I learned a lot and had at least some fun.
 You can check out the repository [here](https://github.com/hrvthzslt/qmk-layouts)